Which codec to choose for my website’s audio content?

 Best Use Cases on a Website:

 • High-quality background music or primary audio where modern browser support is assumed.
-It's increasingly becoming a preferred format for general web audio due to its quality and efficiency.
+Increasingly the preferred format for general web audio.

 What it is: